HackSC/hacksc-web/README.md

 # HackSC 2017 Website

 This is the main repository for the HackSC website.
-It is built on React with scalability in mind.
+It is built on React and Node with scalability in mind.
 All logic for the app lies in the `app` folder.
 The `internals` folder contains various configuration files, generators, and templates.
 The `server` folder holds production and development files.

 # Commands